-Regarding rehab for alcohol or drugs, therapy is an essential part of the post-detox process.
+Therapy is an essential part of our residential programme.
 But did you know there are different types of therapies?
 Some focus on helping patients overcome their addictions, while others aim to help them cope with life after they get clean and return to the stressful everyday life of work and family matters.
 In this article, we’ll talk about the differences between different types of therapies and how they can be used together to treat addiction.

 Traditional therapy is based on the idea that a person’s problems stem from past experiences.
 Therapists who practise these believe that understanding what happened in the past will make it easier to understand why the patient has developed certain behaviours and emotional responses.